MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 1. Download and edit the WebVTT file.
 1. To present the text track in multiple languages, translate the source text track to those languages and save them as separate files for each language using the .vtt extension.
 1. Upload the source language track, and the text tracks for each language.
+1. Edit (or update) the .ism file to tell the player which text tracks to use as well as their labeling and visibility by:
+    1. Manually editing it in the portal, or
+    1. Using the Tracks API to update the manifest programmatically.

-1. Hide the live transcription text track, and show the text track in the language that is appropriate for the viewer.
+>[!IMPORTANT] When updating the .ism file, make sure you hide the live transcription text track, and show the text track in the language that is appropriate for the viewer.

 ## Audio tracks